Tuscarora people: Migration north

 In 1803, a final contingent of southern Tuscarora migrated to New York to join the reservation of their tribe in Niagara County.
 After that, the Tuscarora in New York no longer considered southern remnants as part of their nation.
 Some descendants of the southern remnants have continued to identify as Tuscarora and have organized some bands.
 Through the generations they had intermarried with neighbors, but identify culturally as Tuscarora.

-During the War of 1812 in the British attack on Lewiston, New York, on December 19, 1813, a band of Tuscarora living in a village on an escarpment just above the town fought to save Americans fleeing the invasion force.
-The British were accompanied by allied Mohawk and some American Tories disguised as Mohawk.
+During the War of 1812, British forces attacked Lewiston, New York on December 19, 1813.
+A band of Tuscarora living in a village on an escarpment just above the town assisted the town's residents as they fled the attacking force.
+The British force was accompanied by Mohawk warrior and some white colonists disguised as Mohawks.
 The American militia fled, leaving only the Tuscarora—outnumbered 30 to one—to fight a delaying action that allowed some townspeople to escape.
 The Tuscarora sent a party of warriors to blow horns along the escarpment and suggest a larger force, while another party attacked downhill with war whoops, to give an exaggerated impression of their numbers.
-The British force burned Lewiston, as well as the Tuscarora village, then undefended.
+The attacking force burned Lewiston, as well as the Tuscarora village, both of which undefended.

 The Tuscarora Nation has continued to struggle to protect its land in New York.
 In the mid-20th century, New York City commissioner Robert Moses generated controversy by negotiating with the Tuscarora Sachem council and purchasing 550 acres of the Tuscarora reservation for the reservoir of the new hydroelectric project along the Niagara River, downriver from Niagara Falls.
 (At the time of first power generation in February 1962, it was the largest project in the world.)
 The plant continues to generate electricity for households located from the Niagara area to as far away as New York City.

 Language

 Skarure, the Tuscarora language, belongs to the northern branch of the Iroquoian languages.
 Linguists and historians have both tried to determine when the Iroquoian-speaking Meherrin and Nottoway tribes separated from the Tuscarora.
-Before initial contact (1650), the English, based on reports from Algonquian natives, thought the three tribes were one people, as the Algonquian speakers referred to them by the exonym Mangoag.
-Following encounter by the English with the Tuscarora and other tribes, the colonists noted they used the same interpreters to translate with each of the peoples, which meant their languages were closely related.
+Before initial contact (1650), English colonists, based on reports from Algonquian natives, thought the three tribes were one people, as the Algonquian speakers referred to them by the exonym Mangoag.
+Following encounters between the English with the Tuscarora and other tribes, the former noted they used the same interpreters to translate with each of the peoples, which meant their languages were closely related.

 Although the Nottoway language went extinct in the early 1900s, linguists have been able to determine that it was distinct, although closely related to Tuscarora.
 In addition, the Cheroenhaka (Nottoway) Tribe has been working to revitalize the Nottoway Language in recent times.
 In historic times, the three tribes always identified as distinct and independent peoples.